Our homemade Buttermilk Biscuits are perfectly soft, flaky, and buttery, made completely from scratch with simple pantry ingredients.

 Buttermilk: If you don't have some on hand, make your own Buttermilk Substitute by mixing milk and lemon juice or vinegar.

 Freezing Instructions: Prepare dough up until baking.
-Place uncooked biscuits on a parchment lined baking sheet, cover lightly with plastic wrap and freeze for 30 minutes.
+Place cut out biscuit dough on a parchment lined baking sheet, cover lightly with plastic wrap and freeze for 30 minutes.
 Transfer to a freezer safe bag or container and freeze for up to 3 months.
 Place frozen biscuits on a baking sheet, covered, to thaw overnight in the fridge before baking.
 Baked biscuits also freeze well, stored in an airtight container in the freezer for up to 3 months.

 Nutrition